opiopan/elflet/README.md

 * elflet node name
 * administorator password

-When finishing the wizard, elflet will restart and LED start to blink white.
+When the wizard is completed, elflet restarts and LED start to blink white.
 After that, elflet connect to your home network if configuration is correct, and LED turns off.<br>
-If WiFi configuration is not correct and elflet cannot connect to your home network in 30 seconds, elflet will fall back to configuration mode.
+If WiFi configuration is not correct and elflet cannot connect to your home network in 30 seconds, elflet will fall back to CONFIGURATION mode.
 In this case, the LED start to blink orange again and you can access setup Wizard.

 During elflet is connecting to your home network, setup widzard is not available.
-If you want to access setup wizard, please transit elflet to SETUP mode.
-You can proceed this transition by plessing a button till LED start to blink orange.
+If you want to access setup wizard, please transit elflet to CONFIGURATION mode.
+You can proceed this transition by pressing a button till LED start to blink orange.

 To change other detail configuration, please use a host tools, "`elflet-config`" and "`elflet-shadow`".
 Usage of these tools are described in [this document](https://github.com/opiopan/elflet/tree/master/hosttool/README.md).